+49 (0) 7022 2796-682

 • Netzsch TG 209 F1 Libra

-Using RAMAN and FT-IR spectroscopy, we characterise materials straightforwardly and quickly.
+Using RAMAN and FTIR spectroscopy, we characterise materials straightforwardly and quickly.
 Both methods provide a spectrum that characterises the specific vibration of a molecule, a "molecular fingerprint" so to speak.

 We can analyse the following for you: